Baraton

 Baraton is a small town in Western Kenya, situated 50 km from the town of Eldoret.
 It is home to the University of Eastern Africa, Baraton and is in Nandi County.
-Baraton is rapidly growing in terms of housing for students within the last few years as of 2020, it also has a small market area that consists several shops, chemists and hotels.
+Baraton has been rapidly growing in terms of housing for students within the last few years as of 2020, it also has a small market area that consists several shops, chemists and hotels.